citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorDetailOciResponseModel.md

 `func (o *HypervisorDetailOciResponseModel) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
-### GetTenancyOcid

-`func (o *HypervisorDetailOciResponseModel) GetTenancyOcid() string`

-GetTenancyOcid returns the TenancyOcid field if non-nil, zero value otherwise.

-### GetTenancyOcidOk

-`func (o *HypervisorDetailOciResponseModel) GetTenancyOcidOk() (*string, bool)`

-GetTenancyOcidOk returns a tuple with the TenancyOcid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTenancyOcid

-`func (o *HypervisorDetailOciResponseModel) SetTenancyOcid(v string)`

-SetTenancyOcid sets TenancyOcid field to given value.

-### GetOciRegion

-`func (o *HypervisorDetailOciResponseModel) GetOciRegion() string`

-GetOciRegion returns the OciRegion field if non-nil, zero value otherwise.

-### GetOciRegionOk

-`func (o *HypervisorDetailOciResponseModel) GetOciRegionOk() (*string, bool)`

-GetOciRegionOk returns a tuple with the OciRegion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOciRegion

-`func (o *HypervisorDetailOciResponseModel) SetOciRegion(v string)`

-SetOciRegion sets OciRegion field to given value.

-### GetServiceAccountId

-`func (o *HypervisorDetailOciResponseModel) GetServiceAccountId() string`

-GetServiceAccountId returns the ServiceAccountId field if non-nil, zero value otherwise.

-### GetServiceAccountIdOk

-`func (o *HypervisorDetailOciResponseModel) GetServiceAccountIdOk() (*string, bool)`

-GetServiceAccountIdOk returns a tuple with the ServiceAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetServiceAccountId

-`func (o *HypervisorDetailOciResponseModel) SetServiceAccountId(v string)`

-SetServiceAccountId sets ServiceAccountId field to given value.

-### GetOciEnvironment

-`func (o *HypervisorDetailOciResponseModel) GetOciEnvironment() string`

-GetOciEnvironment returns the OciEnvironment field if non-nil, zero value otherwise.

-### GetOciEnvironmentOk

-`func (o *HypervisorDetailOciResponseModel) GetOciEnvironmentOk() (*string, bool)`

-GetOciEnvironmentOk returns a tuple with the OciEnvironment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOciEnvironment

-`func (o *HypervisorDetailOciResponseModel) SetOciEnvironment(v string)`

-SetOciEnvironment sets OciEnvironment field to given value.

-### GetFingerprint

-`func (o *HypervisorDetailOciResponseModel) GetFingerprint() string`

-GetFingerprint returns the Fingerprint field if non-nil, zero value otherwise.

-### GetFingerprintOk

-`func (o *HypervisorDetailOciResponseModel) GetFingerprintOk() (*string, bool)`

-GetFingerprintOk returns a tuple with the Fingerprint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFingerprint

-`func (o *HypervisorDetailOciResponseModel) SetFingerprint(v string)`

-SetFingerprint sets Fingerprint field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)